District 7

 Cost Of Living

-The cost of living index in Chattanooga is lower than the national average, making it an affordable city to reside in.
-Housing costs, transportation, and healthcare expenses are generally more budget-friendly compared to other metropolitan areas in the United States.
+The cost of living index in Chattanooga is slightly below the national average, making it an affordable city to reside in.
+Housing costs, utilities, and transportation are generally reasonable compared to other major cities in the United States.

 Other